Camino Le Puy Way: Stages 5 & 616 Days & 15 Nights 4.7 Read 6 reviews

 - Savouring a glass of floc, the local aperitif based on the same recipe since the 16th century

-- Exploring the old town of St Jean Pied de Port, the end point of the Camino Le Puy Way, and the beginning of the Camino Frances
+- Exploring the old town of St Jean Pied de Port, the end point of the Camino Le Puy Way

-- Walking through the gorgeous landscapes of La Gers which is often called the “Tuscany of France”
+- The gorgeous landscapes of La Gers which is often called the “Tuscany of France”

 - Beholding the snow-capped vistas of the distant Pyrenees Mountains

 - Become immersed in the Basque culture, history and language

 Self Guided | Go at your own pace on an independent active trip.

 Pilgrim Trail, Inn to Inn Walking | You will follow a historic pilgrimage trail, in the footsteps of generations of travelers, A classic point to point walking trip, staying in a different location each night

 Activity Level & Terrain